surrenderoz/surrenderoz/README.md

 - 👋 Hi, I’m @surrenderoz
 - 👀 I’m interested in ...
-Blockchain,Vue JS, Python
+Blockchain, RUST
-- 🌱 I’m currently learning ...Solidity, SmartContracts, Defi
+- 🌱 I’m currently learning ..RUST
-- 💞️ I’m looking to collaborate on ...Smart Contracts
+- 💞️ I’m looking to collaborate on ...Smart Contracts, RUST, WEBSERVICES
 - 📫 How to reach me ...surrenderoz.we@gmail.com

 <!---